8legd/RRP/README.md

 NOTE:
   * The `x-rrp-timeout` header specifies a timeout in seconds which is applied to all the requests contained in the batch
   * The individual requests making up the batch are included using the `application/http` content type
+  * The individual requests must contain a `Forwarded` header specifying what protocol RRP is to use when making the request (http/https)

 ```
 POST http://127.0.0.1:8000/batch/multipartmixed HTTP/1.1